-Industriousness, thrift and saving – those typically Protestant virtues made the Mennonites of Zulawy in 19th century to wealthy people.
+Their industriousness, thrift and savings – those very typically Protestant virtues made the Mennonites of Zulawy in 19th century to wealthy people.

 Mennonites did not integrate with the rest of the inhabitants of Zulawy, living in their villages by the rules, which were imposed on them by their religion.
-They did not recognize the ecclesiastical hierarchy and chose the spirit guide from among themselves, and were baptized as adults (as a part of the Anabaptists).
+They refused to recognize the ecclesiastical hierarchy and chose the spirit guide from among them-selves and were baptized as adults (as part of the Anabaptists).
 In their churches there was no altar, but the pulpit.
 They did not bear weapons and refused to serve in the army.
 Their daily life, similar to American Amish, was simple and crude, in line with the virtues of modesty and economy.

-Mennonites women, apparently not very handsome, wore dark dresses buttoned up (this does not mean however that women did not decorated theirselves by small ornaments) and dealt with many children and a housework.
+Mennonites women, apparently not very handsome, wore dark dresses buttoned up (this does not mean however that women did not decorated theirselves by small ornaments) and dealt with many children and housework.
 Their biggest pleasure was eating well, especially pork, milk and butter.
-Any entertainment, even as innocent as playing violin, was prohibited, and gambling or alcohol abuse was punished.
+Entertainment even innocent as playing violin, was prohibited, and gambling or alcohol abuse was punished.
 This does not mean that alcohol was not drunk at all.

 Initially, the Dutch settlers and their descendants spoke the language of Old Dutch, but gradually this language had been replaced by German.
-This process was intensified when Zulawy had been incorporated to Prussia in 1772, after the 1st partition of Poland.
-Unfortunately, they didn’t leave any monuments of the literature and today the only remains of their culture are buildings, including the famous arcaded houses, churches and chapels, windmills, cemeteries or the typical spatial arrangement of villages and towns.
+This process was intensified when Zulawy had been incorporated into Prussia, in 1772 after the 1st partition of Poland.
+Unfortunately, they didn’t leave any monuments or literature and today the only remains of their culture are buildings, including their famous arcaded houses, their churches and chapels, their windmills, cemeteries and the typical spatial arrangement of villages and towns.
 On the photo: former chapel of the family Scheweke in Wroblewo, 16th century.

 A typical Dutch house was erected on an artificial hill (terp) – photo below, which was intended to protect against flooding.
-The building was connected to the barn and the cowshed.
+That building was connected to the barn and to the cowshed.

-At the end of the 18th century a new kind of house became typical for this area, but it is not original Mennonites invention.
-This impressive building had arcades – protruding floor supported on pillars (their number depended on wealth of the host).
-The wooden frame was filled with bricks arranged decoratively, and the transverse beam in front was engraved with the owner’s name and year of house construction, as well as the sign of the family, so called gmerk.
+At the end of the 18th century a new kind of house became typical for this area, but it is not an original Mennonites invention.
+This impressive building had arcades – protruding floors supported on pillars (their number depended on wealth of the host).
+The wooden frame was filled with bricks arranged decoratively, and the transverse beam in front was engraved with the owner’s name and year of house construction, as well as the sign of the family, theso called g-merk.
 Arcades originally served as a granary – for protection against water corn or flour was stored on the floor, and bags of them were hoisted through a hole in the roof.

 Trutnowy, arcade house from 1720